ghetzel/diecast/docs/README.md

 The first matching file from the list above will be served.

+## Configuration

+Diecast is configured by placing a file called `diecast.yml` in the same directory that the `diecast` command is run, or by specifying a filename with the `--config` command line flag.
+This file is used to adjust how Diecast renders templates and when, as well as setting up options for how files are accessed and from where.
+For more details, see the [Example Config File](/examples/diecast.sample.yml).

 ## Templating

 Beyond merely acting as a simple file server, Diecast comes with a rich templating environment that allows for complex sites to be built in a composable way.
 The default templating language used by Diecast is [Golang's built-in `text/template` package.](https://golang.org/pkg/text/template/).
 Templates are plain text files that reside in the working directory, and consist of the template content, and optionally a header section called _front matter_.
 These headers are used to specify template-specific data such as predefined data structures, paths of other templates to include, rendering options, and the inclusion of remote data via [bindings](#Bindings).
 An example template looks like this: